 Deadly escalation in northwestern Syria threatens truce

-The Britain-based Syrian Observatory for Human Rights said on Friday a dozen overnight air raids on the southern edge of Idlib province killed six civilians.
+The Observatory said at least a dozen air raids overnight on the southern edge of Idlib province killed six civilians.
+On Friday, government warplanes dropped over 68 indiscriminate barrel bombs on several villages, including a dozen in Kafar Nabudah alone.